 A weekly pilgrimage to the library with my mom and sister was one of the staples of my childhood.
-I’d sit on the yellow carpet and pull books off the shelf one by one, putting into my bookbag the ones that piqued my interest.
-The novelty of nearly unlimited, free books never wore off, and hasn’t to this today.
+I’d sit on the yellow carpet and pull books off the shelf one by one, putting into my book bag the ones that piqued my interest.
+The novelty of nearly unlimited, free books never wore off, and it hasn’t to this day.
 My mom always said that she “felt rich” coming home with a bag full of library books.

 My mom and I read picture books together when I was little, and as I got older she read me chapter books like The Secret Garden, and even grown-up novels, like The Greengage Summer.
 On my own, I became hooked on girly series like The Babysitter’s Club and the second-rate Little Sister and Sleepover Friends books.
-I remember the thrill of anticipation for the next installment to be published, and picking up a paperback copy from the local bookstore.
+I remember the thrill of anticipation as I waited for the next installment to be published, so I could pick up a paperback copy from the local bookstore.
 I also loved Choose Your Own Adventure books, where the story would pause periodically for you to decide your next steps, like:

 If you decide to start back home, turn to page 4.